 First, we carry out some “try-storming” with sketches, and, once tested and approved, we do reverse engineering and create a 3D design.
 This way, we speed up the process considerably rather than waiting for the design department to model a structure that we’re not 100% quite sure will work.

-Here are other benefits of doing your project design on paper instead of using a computer software:
+Here are other benefits of doing your project design on paper instead of using computer software:

-Here are some other benefits that it’s important to document, using CAD software, a project that will be reproduced:
+Here are some other benefits that it’s essential to document, using CAD software, a project that will be reproduced: